accessibilityoz/OzPlayer/changelogs/OzPlayer-3.5.1-changelog.md

 * Added a new "Pin controls" function.

-  This provides a button that allows users to control whether the player controls auto-hide, or remain permanently visible.
-This is primarily for the benefit of Android TalkBack users, for whom hidden controls may not be discoverable with some navigation modes, and is enabled by default.
+  This provides a button that allows users to control whether the player controls auto-hide (off), or remain permanently visible (on).
+This is primarily for the benefit of Android TalkBack users, for whom hidden controls may not be discoverable with some navigation modes, and is on by default.

 ## Bug Fixes

-* Fixed an issue in some builds of IE11 for Windows 10 whereby the "Play" button was permanently disabled
+* Fixed an issue in some builds of IE11 for Windows 10 whereby the "Play" button was permanently disabled.

 ## Other changes